jrc03c/monorepo/packages/js-math-tools/readme.md

 //  }
 ```

 To compute any of the costlier stats, pass an options object with the name of that stat as a key and `true` as the corresponding value.
-For example, to compute _all_ possible statistics offered by this function, do this:
+For example, to compute _all_ possible statistics offered by this function (and to drop `NaN` values), do this:

 ```js
 const { normal, stats } = require("@jrc03c/js-math-tools")